PUBLIC POETRY READING

 Free admission—no reservation required!

-To mark the closing of the Monopolis exhibition, American poetAnne Boyerwill be joining us for a public reading of her poems in the beautiful setting of the Jardin des Plantes in Montpellier.
-In the exhibition hosted at Mécènes du Sud, Anne Boyer presents acollection of poemstitled*Money City As Fuck*, excerpts of which have been co-translated into French by Lou Ferrand, Manon Michèle, and Mona Varichon, and accompanied by her resignation letter from her position as poetry editor at *The New York Times Magazine*.
+To mark the end of the Monopolis exhibition, American poetAnne Boyerwill honor us with her presence for a public reading of her poems in the magnificent setting of the Montpellier Botanical Garden.
+In the exhibition hosted at Mécènes du Sud, Anne Boyer presents herpoetry collection*Money City As Fuck*, excerpts of which have been co-translated into French by Lou Ferrand, Manon Michèle, and Mona Varichon and are accompanied by her letter of resignation from her position as poetry editor at *The New York Times Magazine*.

-In 2014, Anne Boyer was diagnosed with a highly aggressive form of triple-negative breast cancer, which led her to focus on healthcare policy in an era of economic insecurity.
-Her book about the illness,*Those Who Do Not Die*, was awarded the highly prestigiousPulitzer Prize.
+In 2014, Anne Boyer was diagnosed with a highly aggressive form of triple-negative breast cancer, which led her to focus on healthcare policy in an era of precariousness.
+Her book about her illness,*Celles qui ne meurent pas*, was awarded the highly prestigiousPulitzer Prize.
 According to critic Chris Strofollino, Boyer’s work “pushes the boundaries of poetry and memoir as we know them.”

-Let’s meet in the heart of the Botanical Garden, the medical school’s healing space—a place that echoes the poet’s struggles—for a unique poetic gathering!
+Let’s meet in the heart of the Jardin des Plantes, the medical school’s treatment center—a place that echoes the poet’s struggles—for a unique poetic gathering!

 Biography of Anne Boyer

-Anne Boyer is a North American poet and essayist originally from Kansas who now lives in Scotland.
-Her works include*A Handbook of Disappointed Fate* and *Garments Against Women*, which Maureen McLane described in *The New York Times* as “a sad, beautiful, and passionate book that captures the political economy of literature and life itself,” as well as*Those Who Do Not Die*, which won the 2020 Pulitzer Prize for Nonfiction.
-Until November 16, 2023, Anne Boyer was the poetry editor of The New York Times Magazine, from which she resigned in protest against the publication’s editorial stance, which endorses the U.S. government’s policy of apartheid toward the Palestinian people.
+Anne Boyer is a North American poet and essayist originally from Kansas, now based in Scotland.
+Her works include*A Handbook of Disappointed Fate* and *Garments Against Women*—which Maureen McLane described in *The New York Times* as “a sad, beautiful, and passionate book that explores the political economy of literature and of life itself”—as well as*Those Who Do Not Die*, which won the 2020 Pulitzer Prize for Nonfiction.
+Until November 16, 2023, Anne Boyer served as poetry editor at *The New York Times Magazine*, from which she resigned in protest against the publication’s editorial stance, which endorses the U.S. government’s policy of apartheid toward the Palestinian people.

 → Learn more about theMonopolis exhibition